-The Renters Rights Bill, recently introduced by the Labour Party, represents a significant potential shift in England’s rental landscape.
+The Renters’ Rights Bill represents a significant potential shift in England’s rental landscape.

-But what exactly does this bill include, and how might it reshape the rental market as we know it?
+But what exactly does this Bill include, and how might it reshape the rental market as we know it?
+Updated in November 2024, this guide to the Renters’ Rights Bill contains everything that you need to know.

 Labour’s draft legislation outlines several key reforms designed to create a more balanced and transparent rental system: